RfidResearchGroup/proxmark3/doc/md/Use_of_Proxmark/0_Compilation-Instructions.md

 For the other cases, specify the port by yourself.
 For example, for a Proxmark3 connected via USB under Linux:

-Here, for example, for a Proxmark3 connected via USB under Linux:
+Here, for example, for a Proxmark3 connected via USB under Linux (adjust the port for your OS):

 ```sh
 proxmark3 /dev/ttyACM0